 Chair, Pax Ellevate Management LLC

 Sallie Krawcheck’s professional mission is to help women reach their financial and professional goals.
 This spans several businesses: she is the CEO and Co-Founder of Ellevest, a digital investment platform for women.
 She is also the Chair of Ellevate Network, the global professional woman’s network.
-And she is the Chair of the Pax Ellevate Global Woman’s Index Fund, which invests in the highest-rated companies in the world for advancing women.
+And she is the Chair of the Pax Ellevate Global Woman’s Leadership Fund, which invests in the highest-rated companies in the world for advancing women.
 She is also the author of Own It: The Power of Women at Work, released in January 2017.

 Sallie is the past CEO of Merrill Lynch Wealth Management, the largest wealth management business in the world, at $2.2 trillion in client balances.